About This Drug

 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during cancer treatment.
+Women of child bearing potential should use effective methods of birth control during cancer treatment for 6 months after your cancer treatment.
+Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after your cancer treatment.
 Let your doctor know right away if you think you may be pregnant.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
-It is recommended that women do not breastfeed during cancer treatment.
+It is recommended that women do not breastfeed during cancer treatment and for 9 days after your cancer treatment.